BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 (“Amazon Q Content”), for service improvement as described below.
 Currently, this Section 50.13 applies only to Amazon Q Developer Free Tier, but we may add Amazon Q features from time to time as they launch.
-This Section 50.13 does not apply to Amazon Q Business or Amazon Q Developer Pro.
+This Section 50.13 does not apply to Amazon Q Business, Amazon Q Developer Pro, or Amazon Q in AWS Supply Chain.

 **50.13.1.** **Service Improvement.** You agree and instruct that we may use Amazon Q Content to develop and improve Amazon Q and its underlying